horizontalsystems/blockchain-crypto-guides/token_guides/tether.md

 ### DAI vs Tether

 Both DAI and Tether are stablecoins.
-However, unlike Tether, the DAI stablecoin is decentralized and trustless.
-When holding DAI tokens, users place trust on a pre-programmed code which by its very nature can't do anything beyond what it was programmed to do.
-The code is what ensures that DAI tokens in circulation are fully covered by real collateral.
+However, unlike Tether, the DAI stablecoin is decentralized.

+When holding DAI tokens, users place trust on a pre-programmed code which can't do anything beyond what it was programmed to do.
+That code is what ensures that DAI tokens in circulation are fully covered by real collateral.

 [//]: # (link DAI guide)

-Decentralized stablecoins like DAI are controlled by the pre-programmed protocol which can't go beyond its standard protocol.
+Asa result DAI stablecoin has following properties:

 - no entity can block someone from using DAI
 - no entity can freeze someone's DAI balance